SyntaxSolutions/csvbuilder-net/README.md

 # CSV Builder for .Net
-A simple .Net library used to format data into comma-separated values (CSV)
+A simple .Net library used to format data into comma-separated values (CSV).

+## Features

 ## Installation